 Why mobile testing is necessary for building mobile experiences

-These days, so much of people's lives are spent using mobile devices and consuming mobile experiences.
-And if that’s not already abundantly clear, reports show that consumers spend more than five hours a day on their smartphones, doing more than just performing searches—things like reading emails to checking their bank accounts to watching videos and even attending classes for school.
+So much of people's lives are spent using mobile devices and consuming mobile experiences.
+Reports show that consumers spend more than five hours a day on their smartphones, doing more than just performing searches—things like reading emails to checking their bank accounts to watching videos, and even attending classes for school.
 The smartphone has also become the go-to device for a wide range of activities including shopping, banking, job search, and so much more.

 There are three main types of mobile testing:

-According to an eMarketer study, 88% of smartphone usage is spent using apps.
-This widespread usage means there’s ample opportunity for app developers to get in front of users—but also means there's a lot of competition for user loyalty.
-In fact, according to eMarketer, most deleted apps are removed within a week after the last use, indicating that apps must prove their value to users with every use, or risk obsolescence.
+According to eMarketer, most deleted apps are removed within a week after the last use, indicating that apps must prove their value to users with every use, or risk obsolescence.

 The solution to this challenge?
 Consistent testing throughout an app's development—and after launch.